As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 For example, selecting the mesh that makes up the diamond will show options to:

-The options you'll see in the Inspector will depend on the object or asset selected.
+The options you'll see in the Inspector will depend on the object or asset selected in the Scene panel.
 A material, for example, has different properties.

 At the moment the diamond is really small.
 Let's take a look at a quick way to experiment with its size - the manipulators.

 Let's change the Scale.
+This is the third manipulator icon.
 When the scale manipulator is selected, just adjust the blue, red and green lines in the Viewport.

 You'll see the Position values changing in the Inspector, too.